ts4z/irata/README.md

 * Sound effect select on the site config screen should allow testing sound.
 * Sound effect select on the edit tournanament screen should allow testing sound.
 * Sounds should be in the database, I guess.
-* There should be more than one pay table, and the pay table should scale to at least 500 players.
+* There should be more than one pay table, and some pay table should scale to at least 500 players.
+* Errors (particularly pay table errors) aren't reported well.
+* This list keeps getting longer.